project-fifo/docs/leofs/installation.rst

    pkgin -fy up
    pkgin install leo_manager leo_gateway leo_storage

+.. warning:: LeoFS uses ``Replicas`` to ensure a certain consistency level for your data.
+Once the replica value has been set in the below configuration files and your cluster started, it can **NOT** be changed.
+You can still add storage nodes to the cluster but your resiliency level will always remain constant.

 Next we configure all the services in Zone 1 by editing each respective configuration file and changing the following settings: